Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization: Preliminaries

 which we analyze in this paper.
 Finally, given a set of messages $\{m_{i\to\alpha}(c)$, $m_{\alpha\to i}(c):c\in\{0,1\}\}$, the so-called BP marginal beliefs are computed as follows:

 Then, the BP algorithm outputs $z^{BP}=[z_i^{BP}]$ as

-It is known that $z^{BP}$ converges to a MAP assignment after a large enough number of iterations, if the factor graph is a tree and the MAP assignment is unique.
+It is known that $z^{BP}$ converges to a MAP assignment if the factor graph is a tree and the MAP assignment is unique.
 However, if the graph has loops in it, the BP algorithm has no guarantee to find a MAP assignment in general.